• Skip to primary navigation

 This slideshow requires JavaScript.

-This old bank building is located beside State Street across the road from the Gainesville Park and Bandstand (GPS coordinates 32.823301,-88.158513).
+This old bank building is located on State Street where it overlooks the Gainesville Park and Bandstand.
+(Google maps – 32.823301,-88.158513).

 Tags: alabama, antebellum, bank, black belt, gainesville, sumter county